undergrad-partner-school

 Student to Faculty Ratio

 The faculty of this school consists of 2,065 members, according to the most recent data reported.
-Out of that number, there were 1,009 male and 1,056 female faculty members.
+Out of that number, there were 1,009 men and 1,056 women.
 The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at The University of Alabama.

 Student Population Diversity Graph